wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 1. Click the "64 bit.exe" link to begin download (into your Downloads folder).
 1. Click OK to the security warning.
 1. Click the installer to invoke it.
-1. In Select Components, select where you would like to have "Git Bash" icon.
+1. In Select Components, select where you would like to have "Git Bash" icons to click:

    ![git-bash-win-icons-653x506](https://user-images.githubusercontent.com/300046/86545961-76558a00-beef-11ea-8cb1-e93503781135.jpg)